grandparkla/beta/yoga.markdown

 [Directions to the Park](/visit/#directions)
 </p>

+## Cost

 This is a _free_ event.
 There’s no cost to attend.

+## About

+Grand Park’s popular yoga sessions return, giving participants the opportunity to relax, rejuvenate and re-energize.

 <figure>
   <img src="/uploads/yoga-2.jpg" alt="Yoga" height="500" />
 </figure>

-Grand Park’s popular yoga sessions return, giving participants the opportunity to relax, rejuvenate and re-energize.

 Part of Grand Park’s noontime [LUNCH À LA PARK](/lunch/) programs.